The

 Why did he have to… I could have… Dominic, I am sorry.
 I could

-have saved him. the TARDIS….
-Modern drugs…”
+have saved him.
+The TARDIS….
+Modern drugs….”

 “Nobody blames you, father.”
 Dominic assured him.
 “It